iamqiss/Nia/time-server/src/services/messaging_service/README.md

 ## Overview

-The Messaging Service is the core real-time communication engine for Sonet, providing enterprise-grade messaging capabilities including direct messages, group chats, file attachments, end-to-end encryption, and real-time features like typing indicators and read receipts.
+The Messaging Service is the core real-time communication engine for time, providing enterprise-grade messaging capabilities including direct messages, group chats, file attachments, end-to-end encryption, and real-time features like typing indicators and read receipts.

 ## Features